Chandukasireddy/BTU_Tech_Hub/README.md

 - Roadmap — an interactive horizontal timeline (Chart.js) showing setup, project sprints, career cohorts, and social events.
 Filter buttons let you view "All", "Projects", or "Careers".
 - Core Tracks — summary cards describing the two main focus areas (Projects & Careers).
 - Team — core roles and structure in card format.
 - Join — call-to-action and sign-up link.
+Join our community on Discord at https://discord.gg/2epbq5kt to ask questions and connect with members.

 ## Tech notes